 The Effect of Air Pollution on Mortality: Evidence from the 2008 Beijing Olympic Games

 Growth, Pollution, and Life Expectancy: China from 1991-2012

 Using transboundary pollution from mainland China as an instrument, we show that air pollution leads to higher cardio-respiratory mortality in Hong Kong.
-However, the air pollution effect has dramatically decreased over the past two decades: before 2003, a 10-unit increase in the Air Pollution Index (API) could lead to a 3.1% increase in monthly cardio-respiratory mortality, but this effect has reduced to 0.5% using recent data and become statistically insignificant.
-Exploratory analyses suggest that a well-functioning medical system and immediate access to emergency services can help mitigate the contemporaneous effects of pollution on health.
+However, the air pollution effect has dramatically decreased over the past two decades: before 2003, a 10-unit increase in the Air Pollution Index could lead to a 3.1% increase in monthly cardio-respiratory mortality, but this effect has declined to 0.5% using recent data and is no longer statistically significant.
+Exploratory analyses suggest that a well-functioning medical system and immediate access to emergency services can help mitigate the contemporaneous effects of pollution on mortality.

 This study uses satellite data to detect agricultural straw burnings and estimates its impact on air pollution and health in China.
 We find that straw burning increases particulate matter pollution and causes people to die from cardio-respiratory diseases.
 Middle-aged and old people in rural areas are particularly sensitive to straw burning pollution.
 We estimate that a 10µg/m3 increase in PM2.5 will increase mortality by 3.25%.
 Subsidizing the recycling of straw brings significant health benefits and is estimated to avert 21,400 pre-mature deaths annually.